skisbit/4mics_mqtt/README.md

 # 4mics_mqtt
-MQTT controlled LED-ring for the Respeaker with 4 microphone (circular LED)
+MQTT controlled LED-ring for the Respeaker with 4 microphone (circular LED) Controllable via Node-RED / Home Assistant or any MQTT service.

 PREREQUISITES:
 - 4 Microphone Respeaker with LED Ring fully set up (test with github.com/respeaker/4mics_hat)
 - pip install paho-mqtt
+- pip install numpy

 To start:
 $ python /path/to/file/ledring.py

+Currently paired with Rhasspy to respond to MQTT messages from the rhasspy server.
+Flashes green when Rhasspy is ready.

 The file can be configured to subcribe and respond to any MQTT message.
 Right now it responds to: ledring/wake